GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 Maybes
 ------

-Maybes are encoded differently depending on if their element type is fixed-sized not.
+Maybes are encoded differently depending on if their element type is fixed-sized or not.

 The alignment of a maybe type is always equal to the alignment of its element type.